 My tip for new subscribers?
 Combine it with the Max, Mia, and Toby’s Adventures Around the World book or World Coin Collection.
 Then, along with preparing for future packages, you can start discovering the world with Max, Mia, and Toby or talk about the world while examining different types of coins.

-Overview of Little Passport boxes since the first package
+Little Passport reviews of boxes since the first package

 Since that first package, I have received 5 more countries and counting.
 I will review them individually, but overall I’m pleased with what’s included.
 The letters cover a variety of country-specific details.
 Yet, they manage to keep it simple and to the point.The activities sheets can be anything from puzzles, recipes, or crafts.